isaiah-institute/podcasts/_posts/book-of-mormon-prophecy/2020-06-28-isaiah-explained-24.markdown

 categories: book-of-mormon-prophecy
 podcast_link: http://downloads.isaiahinstitute.com/bookofmormonprophecypodcast/Episode_24_v1.mp3
 ---
-Do Latter-day Saints realize the Book of Mormon contains mostly lesser things than God wants to give us.
+Do Latter-day Saints realize the Book of Mormon contains mostly lesser things than God wants to give us?
 What must we do to qualify for greater things?